ccdxc/sw/nic/sdk/platform/mputrace/README.md

     1 Copy the following files into the container
         - the dump file from 'captrace dump' command
-        - /nic/conf/gen/mpu_prog_info.json file from the naples device 2 Generate captrace.syms symbol file in container (from /sw/nic dir).
-        - sdk/platform/mputrace/captrace.py gen_syms --pipeline=<pipeline>
-            - <pipeline> can be iris or apollo or artemis or gft
-        - this will generate captrace.syms in nic/
-    2 Run captrace.py script on the binary with mpu_prog_info.conf and captrace.syms files
+        - /nic/conf/gen/mpu_prog_info.json file from the naples device 2 Run captrace.py script on the binary with mpu_prog_info.conf and captrace.syms files
         To decode the trace dump file